Hugh Hardy: Biography

 Over the course of his career, Hardy founded three firms: Hugh Hardy & Associates in 1962, Hardy Holzman Pfeiffer Associates in 1967, and H3 Hardy Collaboration Architecture in 2004.
 Hardy Holzman Pfeiffer received the Architecture Firm Award in 1981, the highest honor bestowed on a firm by American Institute of Architects for distinguished work.
 Hardy was also a Fellow of the American Institute of Architects.

 He was named a member of the American Academy of Arts and Letters in 1993.
 He won the Placemark Award from the Design History Foundation (2001), the AIA New York Chapter's President's Award (2002), the General Services Administration Commissioner's Award for Excellence in Public Architecture, the Architectural League of New York's President's Medal (2010), and the Historic Districts Council's Landmarks Lion award (2013).
 In 1981, he was elected into the National Academy of Design as an associate member; he became a full academician in 1994.
 In 2010, Hardy was one of 52 leading architects invited to participate in Vanity Fair's 2010 World Architecture Survey.

 Personal life

 Hardy married the architect Tiziana Spadea in 1965.
 They had two children.

+On March 16, 2017, Hardy fell and hit his head while getting out of a taxi in Manhattan.
+Later that evening, he attended a performance at the Joyce Theater, a building he had undertaken renovations on.
+He lost consciousness there, and was hospitalized at Mount Sinai Beth Israel, where he died from a cerebral hemorrhage the following day, at the age of 84.